venmo/Static/Readme.markdown

 ### Customizing Appearance

 The `Row` never has access to the cell.
 This is by design.
-The `Row` shouldn't care about its appearance other specifying what will handle it.
+The `Row` shouldn't care about its appearance other than specifying what will handle it.
 In practice, this has been really nice.
 Our cells have one responsibility.

 There are several custom cells provided: